 Mumbai: Special NDPS court sends Regel Mahakal to 14-day judicial custody

-Mumbai, Dec 9: Special NDPS court sent Regel Mahakal to 14-day judicial custody.
-The Narcotics Control Bureau has arrested an absconding accused in a drugs case linked to actor Sushant Singh Rajput's death and also seized a contraband worth Rs 2.5 crore during raids in Mumbai, an NCB official said on Wednesday.
+Mumbai, Dec 11: Special NDPS court sent Regel Mahakal to 14-day judicial custody.
+The Narcotics Control Bureau has arrested an absconding accused in a drug case linked to actor Sushant Singh Rajput's death and also seized contraband worth Rs 2.5 crore during raids in Mumbai, an NCB official said on Wednesday.

 The NCB official claimed it is the "biggest seizure" of drugs in the case linked to Rajput's death.